Gaya/gaya.pizza/blog/contents/articles/hire-me/index.md

 Node.js applications.
 I also love automating all the things and streamlining the development process, the less coders need to do, the better.

+As much as I love working in offices, I am also open to working remote.

 ##Let me know if you know something
 If you might know a company that is looking for a JavaScript developer and wants to talk to me, please let me know by sending an [email to hi@gaya.ninja](mailto:hi@gaya.ninja).
 You can also [reach me through my contact page](/contact) or